 When it comes to pregnancy we all know a healthy diet is essential, but what about foods to avoid during pregnancy?
 Are the old recommendations still valid or is there new information?
 We’ll break it all down in this post.

-Foods to avoid during pregnancy: Hot dogs, deli meat, raw milk and soft cheeses (both raw and pasteurized)
+Hot dogs, deli meat, raw milk, and soft cheeses

 These foods can harbor listeria monocytogenes, a bacteria that causes listeriosis, which may result in miscarriage, stillbirth, or other serious health problems.
-Soft cheeses, both raw and pasteurized, are particularly susceptible.
+Soft cheeses are particularly susceptible, but you can get the whole scoop on cheese (including soft, hard, raw, and pasteurized) in this post.
 Never eat “bathtub” cheese.

 Raw milk can be susceptible to Campylobacter and E. Coli.
 You are more likely to get the latter from leafy greens like spinach, but it is still a food you want to avoid in most cases unless you have a trusted farmer source and feel comfortable with the potential risks.